The Senedd has voted to support the Legislative Consent Motion for the Tobacco and Vapes Bill, marking a …

 Launched in March 2022, the No Ifs.
 No Butts. reporting portal has reshaped how communities and enforcement teams tackle illegal tobacco, illegal vapes and underage sales.

-In just three years it has generated more than a thousand reports, driving enforcement action and showing the power of public engagement.
+In just three years it has generated 1,452 reports across the UK, driving enforcement action and showing the power of public engagement.

 Trading Standards confirm that intelligence from the portal has led to raids, seizures and shop closures that would not otherwise have taken place.
 Wales has built a model that is now recognised across the UK.

 The No Ifs.
-No Butts. portal is now the main route for reporting in Wales.
-In just three years, people here have submitted 796 reports, compared to only 261 recorded across the whole of Wales back in 2016/17.
+No Butts. reporting system is now the main route for reporting illegal tobacco, illegal vapes and underage sales in Wales.
+Since 2022, 882 reports have been submitted from Wales alone, compared with just 261 reports recorded across the whole of Wales in 2016/17.

 No Data Found